It'a about motorcycle windshields.

 It's simple.
 If you want to keep your instrument panel from melting, park your bike in the shade.
 If that's not possible, park at a 90-degree perpendicular angle to the sun's path.
 Generally, point your wheels either north or south.

-DO NOT park your bike directly facing the sun (0-degree) or directly opposite the sun (180-degree).
+DO NOT park your bike directly facing the sun (0-degree angle) or directly opposite the sun (180-degree angle).
 Your bike should cast a shadow on either the left or right side.

 Sometimes you may not have a choice, so cover your bike's dash panel with some opaque material, like your jacket.